orlicekm/CsharpCourse/Lectures/Lecture01/PITCHME.md

 * **Interface types**
   * User-defined types of the form `interface I {...}`
 * **Array types**
-  * Single- and multi-dimensional, e.g. `int[]` and `int[,]`
+  * Single- and multi-dimensional, e.g., `int[]` and `int[,]`
 * **Delegate types**
-  *User-defined types of the form `delegate int D(...)`
+  * User-defined types of the form `delegate int D(...)`
 * Supports generics, whereby they can be parameterized with other types.

 +++
 ### Class
-* Defines a data structure that contains:
+* **data structure** that contains:
   * Data members (*fields*)
-  * Function members (*methods*, *properties*, and others).
+  * Function members (*methods*, *properties* and others).
+* Supports
+  * Single inheritance
+  * Polymorphism
-* Class types support single inheritance and polymorphism, mechanisms whereby derived classes can extend and specialize base classes.
+* Can extend and specialize base classes

 +++
 ### Struct
-* Similar to a class type in that it represents a structure with data members and function members.
+* Similar to a class type
-* **Unlike classes**, *structs* are value types and do not typically require heap allocation.
+* **Unlike classes**, *structs* are value types and do not typically require heap allocation
+* Struct types do not support
+  * User-specified inheritance
-* Struct types do not support user-specified inheritance, and all struct types implicitly inherit from type object.
+  * Struct types implicitly inherit from type `object`

 +++
 ### Interface
-* Defines a contract as a named set of public function members.
+* **Contract** as a named set of public function members
-* A *class* or *struct* that implements an interface must provide implementations of the interface’s function members.
+* A *class* or *struct* that implements an interface must provide implementations of the interface’s function members
-* An interface may inherit from multiple base interfaces, and a class or struct may implement multiple interfaces.
+* An interface may inherit from multiple base interfaces, and a class or struct may implement multiple interfaces

 +++
 ### Delegate
-* Represents references to methods with a particular parameter list and return type.
+* **References to methods** with a particular parameter list and return type
-* Makes it possible to treat methods as entities that can be assigned to variables and passed as parameters.
+* Makes it possible to treat methods as entities that can be assigned to variables and passed as parameters
-* Are analogous to function types provided by functional languages.
+* Are analogous to function types provided by functional languages
-  * They are also similar to the concept of function pointers found in some other languages.
+  * They are also similar to the concept of function pointers found in some other languages
-  * Unlike function pointers, delegates are object-oriented and **type-safe**.
+  * Unlike function pointers, delegates are object-oriented and **type-safe**

-+++
-## Boxing/Unboxing
-* C#'s type system is unified such that a value of any type can be treated as an `object`.
-* Every type in C# directly or indirectly derives from the `object` class type, and `object` is the ultimate *base class* of all types.
-* Values of reference types are treated as objects simply by viewing the values as type object.
-* Values of value types are treated as objects by performing **boxing** and **unboxing** operations.

-+++?code=/Lectures/Lecture01/Assets/code/Boxing.cs&lang=C#&title=Boxing Sample
-[@7]
-[@8]
-[@9]

 +++
 ### String